Strategic Professor in Plant Biology

 College of Science and Engineering

 I was awarded my PhD from Adelaide University and undertook postdoctoral studies in the United States before joining CSIRO as a Queen Elizabeth II Fellow.
 I subsequently moved to ANU where eventually I became Professor of Biochemistry and Molecular Biology in 1995.
 In 1999, I took up the Chair of Biochemistry at the University of Western Australia and later moved to the University of Sydney where I was Executive Dean of the Faculties of Science.
 I returned to Adelaide at the end of 2009 to take up the role of Deputy Vice Chancellor (Research) at Flinders University.
-I retired from management in 2015 and now have a fractional appointment in the School of Biological Sciences at Flinders University and in the School of Life and Environmental Sciences at the University of Sydney.
+I retired from management in 2015 and am now professor emeritus in the College of Science & Engineering at Flinders University.
+I am also an adjunct prefoessor at Latrobe University.

 BSc (hons) Adelaide University, 1971